cs50/cs50.readthedocs.io/heroku.md

     git remote add origin https://github.com/username/finance.git
     ```

-1. In the `requirements.txt` file inside of your `finance` directory, add `gunicorn`, `psycopg2`, and `requests`, each on separate lines.
+1. In the `requirements.txt` file inside of your `finance` directory, add `gunicorn` and `psycopg2`, each on separate lines.
 Your file should then resemble:

     ```
     cs50